huggingface/blog/daily-papers.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/63a369d98c0c89dcae3b8329/uNQLpYKV6bnYGJfFqPuZs.png)

-At Hugging Face, we value diversity and that extends to language as well.
+At Hugging Face, we value diversity, and that extends to language as well.
 On the Daily Papers page, users can leave comments in any language, and our built-in translation feature will ensure everyone can understand and contribute.

 Whether you’re providing feedback, discussing a question, or exchanging ideas, this feature helps break down language barriers, making global collaboration even easier.